-The Prefect decided to create a “Local Estuary Information Commission” to examine the necessary measures to protect the estuary in the event of an accidental pollution incident.
-All those involved with the estuary (State services, local MPs, economic and industrial activities, nature conservation associations) are associated with the commission.
-The first meeting is to be held mid-May.
+The Prefect decided to create a “Local Information and Monitoring Commission” for the Loire estuary to examine the measures required to protect the estuary in the event of a pollutant release.
+All of the estuary's stakeholders (State services, local councillors, companies involved in economic and industrial activities, nature conservation associations) were involved in the commission.
+The first meeting was held in mid-May.

 A trial took place at Saint-Nazaire criminal court from 4th to 6th October 2011.
 Around twenty parties claiming civil damages formed including a dozen associations (France Nature Environnement, Eaux et rivières de Bretagne, SOS Loire vivante, Bretagne vivante, Fondation pour la protection des habitants et de la faune sauvage…), Vendée General Council and Pays-de-la-Loire Regional Council.

 The associations called for between €20,000 and €50,000 for non-economic losses and ecological damages, Vendée General Council €150,000 and Pays-de-la-Loire Regional Council €100,000.

 In total, the prosecutor thus called for a €300,000 fine for the French oil group Total, accused of a pollution offence.